-Cons: Not durable, locking mechanisms aren't so great
+Cons: Not very durable, locking mechanisms aren't so great

 Our Analysis and Test Results

 The Foxelli HOG1 Carbon Fiber Trekking Poles are a smaller brand that we hadn't heard of before, and we were interested in taking a look at one of the least expensive carbon fiber, and cork handled poles on the market.
-Interestingly enough, the Foxelli HOG1 and the Hiker Hunger poles were almost identical in design.
+They perform well in the comfort and versatility categories, but otherwise, are in the middle of the pack.

-Thanks to cork handles and great ergonomic design, the HOG1 feels pretty good in the hand, and we thought they were on par with other cork handled poles that we had tested this year.
-Cork handles only get better with time, and we had no questions about the comfort in the handles.
-As we saw with the Hiker Hunger Carbon Fiber Trekking Poles, the thin carbon fiber weave didn't absorb shock as well as some models with a thicker weave, like the Black Diamond Alpine Carbon Cork.
-The nylon wrist straps also left a little to be desired.
-The foam grips located below the cork grips were thick and well cushioned, making it a much more pleasant experience to "choke down" on the pole in rough and uneven terrain.
+Thanks to cork handles and great ergonomic design, the HOG1 feels pretty good in the hand.
+They are on par with other cork handled poles that we have tested.
+Cork handles only get better with time, and we have no concerns about the comfort in the handles.
+The thin carbon shafts don't absorb shock as well as thicker poles, and the nylon wrist straps also left us wanting more comfort.
+The foam grip extension located below the cork grips is thick and well-cushioned, making it a much more pleasant experience to "choke down" on the pole in rough and uneven terrain.

-The HOG1 is a standard three section telescoping pole, offering a 24 inch packed size, and are adjustable when deployed to 54 inches.
-There are two lever locking mechanisms to adjust the pole; these locking mechanisms weren't as burly as we hoped, as they were made entirely of plastic, which didn't inspire confidence on our end.
-Some poles, like the REI Co-op Passage, featured plastic locking mechanisms but felt much thicker and burly.
+The HOG1 is a standard three-section telescoping pole, offering a 24 inch packed size, and can extend up to 54 inches long.
+There are two lever locking mechanisms to adjust the pole length.
+These locking mechanisms aren't super durable, being made entirely of plastic.

 We were a bit concerned with the durability of the HOG1 pole, as its plastic locking mechanisms and thin carbon fiber weave didn't make us want to go bushwhacking.
-They held up just fine on groomed trails, but the longevity of the pole may be suspect.
-If you're looking for a more durable pole, both the Leki Micro Vario Carbon and the Black Diamond Alpine Carbon Cork have fully featured carbon poles that are quite a bit more burly and feature much thicker carbon fiber weave.
+They held up just fine on trails, but the longevity of the pole may be suspect, especially if you take them off-trail and through talus.
+If you're looking for a more durable pole, there are other carbon poles out there which feel thicker and more durable.
+That said, these will perform well for most users who need light, cheap poles for day hikes on established trails.